YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 gained without reading the theory about the language itself, i.e., its syntax and semantics (or using onw word, just grammar), although examples are still indispensable.
 On the other hand, I started to learn programming languages from
-2010, and I learnt, in chronological order, C, C++, Matlab, Java, Haskell, Prolog, and Scheme and OCaml.
+2010, and I learnt, in chronological order, C, C++, Matlab, Java, Haskell, Prolog, Scheme and OCaml.
 It was not until early 2020 when I started to develop an interest in the formal syntax and semantics of the programming language that I am learning.
 Before that I just learnt by examples and forgot the syntactic details quickly after the projects finished.